Biomedical Technologies and Computing

 The following selected research topics list some examples of current activities that are pursued by the MSB members.

-Computed-aided Medical Procedures
+Computer-aided Medical Procedures

 This research project focuses on computer-aided medical procedures and augmented reality.
 The work involves developing technologies to improve the quality of medical interventions and bridges the gap between medicine and computer science.
 The research objective is to study and model medical procedures and introduce advanced computer integrated solutions to improve their quality, efficiency, and safety.
 We aim at improvements in medical technology for diagnosis and therapeutic procedures.